Progressive Tailors Club

-Progressive Tailors Club, is a Nigerian political satire film directed by Biodun Stephen and co-produced by Niyi Akinmolayan and Victoria Akujobi.
+Progressive Tailors Club, is a 2021 Nigerian political satire film directed by Biodun Stephen and co-produced by Niyi Akinmolayan and Victoria Akujobi.
 The film stars Beverly Osu, Uzor Arukwe, Funnybone, and Blessing Jessica Obasi with Rachael Oniga, Lizzy Jay, Adedimeji Lateef, and Bolaji Ogunmola in supporting roles.
-The film deals with members of the Progressive Tailors Club where they gather for a meeting to elect their new leader but made several unlawful comments on that.

 The film was shot in and around Lagos, Nigeria.
 It premiered on 29 October 2021.